kimmania/codecrafters-dns-server-python/app/Notes.md

+# Summary
+This DNS project ultimately will forward each question to DNS server, accummulate the answers into a response back to the caller.
+It will only handle processing of A record types and does not do anythng with Authority or Additional sections.

+# Todo
+1. x Parse a record object
+2. x Create a more formal startup
+3. Create a local cache for lookig up relative to cached ttl
+4. Create a mechanism to call out DNS server for each question
+5. Create a mechanism to process through each question and request get answer
+6. Add answer to local cache

 # Messages

 All communications in the DNS protocol are carried in a single format called a "message".
 Each message consists of 5 sections: